ChenLaboratory/hexDensity/README.md

 ```

 ### Plot result
-As mentioned in the Functions section, plotKernel adapted the plotting function from hexbin which is used to plot discrete data instead of the continuous range of KDE so the image's color may not accurately reflect the underlying value.
+As mentioned in the Functions section, plotHexDensity adapted the plotting function from hexbin which is used to plot discrete data instead of the continuous range of KDE so the image's color may not accurately reflect the underlying value.
 ```
-plotKernel(density)
+plotHexDensity(density)
 ```
 ![Rplot02](https://github.com/ChenLaboratory/Hoang/assets/99466326/736b2a0a-6007-4fb2-8e72-876946215552)